 By contrast, Young Justice is almost uniformly serious, with most of the comic relief coming from snark rather than sillyness.

 Invader Zim is an interesting case, basically being about ridiculously silly characters in a total Crapsack World.
-Episodes tended to lean on the side of silly, but it varied; often they would mix the two, which could result in bizarre aspects of a very dark plot (such as in "Bad, Bad Rubber Piggy," where Zim uses the titular toys to mercilessly maim and almost murderDib as a small child).
+Episodes tend to lean on the side of silly, but it varies; often they mix the two, which can result in bizarre aspects of a very dark plot (such as in "Bad, Bad Rubber Piggy," where Zim uses the titular toys to mercilessly maim and almost murderDib as a small child).